The Let's Talk program provides easy access to informal, brief, drop-in consultations

-Students who are not sure about counseling and wonder what it's like to talk with a counselor
+Students who are not sure about counseling and wonder what it's like to talk with

-- Students who aren't interested in ongoing counseling but would like the perspective of a counselor
+Students who aren't interested in ongoing counseling but would like the perspective

 If your next appointment is not soon enough, it's best to contact your counselor directly.